 In a One to Many relationship, one, and only one, entity is related to one or more entities.
 Use the * to represent many.
 A one to many relationship is useful when there can be several items related, such as a child have one or more parents.

 In a Zero or One to Many relationship, zero or one entity is related to one or more entities.
 Use 0..1 to represent Zero or One.
-In our example a toy may or may not be owned by a child.
+In our example a child may or may not own a toy.

 Now let’s solve the puzzle!